KaMiKaZeE1221/SiR-System-Monitor/README.md

 - Active sensor alerts are visually highlighted in web monitor rows.

 Layout and UI notes:
-- Web monitor card widths are mapped from desktop card width settings for cross-view consistency.
+- Web monitor cards use the selected desktop layout preset for matching default width, height, spacing, padding, and box sizing.
+- Manually resized desktop card dimensions are mapped into the responsive Web Monitor grid as custom overrides.
 - Web monitor header branding uses a higher-quality icon source for improved sharpness.
 - Web monitor tab favicon is restored with ICO-first fallback behavior.